Koji-Sunioj/cdk-python/README.md

 Project for learning to use Python with AWS-CDK and constructs such as Lambda, DynamoDB and ApiGateway

 The contstruct includes a lambda layer which does not appear in github, this is because it is a directory full of python packages.
-AWS Lambda layer only accepts the path python/ and python/lib/python3.8/site-packages for the lambda function to access.
+AWS Lambda layer only accepts the path python/ and python/lib/python3.8/site-packages (note python3.8 in file path should be the same for both your system and the lambda) for the lambda function to access.
 I would have liked to just have a requirements.txt file which can be installed if the repo is forked - but the path becomes different when installing from a virtual environment.
 It also becomes too large to upload.

 To create the packages for the layer, which the construct accepts, run these commands (inside the root of the project folder):

 ```
 mkdir -p layer/python/lib/python3.8/site-packages/
-pip install --target=/home/koji/Desktop/devops/cdk-python/layer pandas
+pip install --target=layer/python/lib/python3.8/site-packages/ pandas
 ```

-There are other ways to access and install external modules in lambda, such as with bundling a docker image with scripts in the AWS CDK construct.
-However,the installation scripts in that image runs whenever "cdk deploy --hotswap" is initiated (to change some code in the lambda function), even though no resources in the stack were manipulated.
+There are other ways to access and install external modules in lambda, such as with bundling a docker image with scripts in the AWS CDK construct or using the expiremental PythonFunction construct.
+However,the installation scripts in that image and PythonFunction run whenever "cdk deploy --hotswap" is initiated (to change some code in the lambda function), even though no resources in the stack were manipulated.